 With an initial payroll of 60 Colombian collaborators, the French company arrived in the country attracted by conditions such as a stable economy and a high-potential market.
 “A geography that offers sceneries with mountains, rivers, lakes, natural parks, the Amazon, two oceans and growth of the purchasing power of the middle class, makes Colombia a very attractive country for companies like ours,” says Augusto Felix, CEO of Decathlon for Colombia.

 According to statements by the investors, Colombia was selected for many reasons, among them the fact that the World Bank has placed it among the top performers in five of the last eight years and being the first country in Latin America and the sixth in the world in terms of investor protection.

-"For Bogota it’s very important to receive anchor companies such as Decathlon, because they drive the value chains of the manufacturing sector that are so important for the development of city’s economy," says Juan Gabriel Perez, CEO of Invest in Bogota.
+“For Bogota, it’s very important to receive anchor companies such as Decathlon, because they drive the value chains of the manufacturing sector that are so important for the development of the city’s economy,” says Juan Gabriel Perez, CEO of Invest in Bogota.